 It involved a lot of unlearning and relearning, and required consistent practice at being less selfish, more open-minded, and more compassionate.
 Volunteer work was something that helped me on this journey.

 I started by volunteering at a local community center teaching retirees how to use the internet.
 I developed a simple course that the center could teach and implement.
 When we relocated to Madison, Wisconsin, I painted fingernails at a local care facility.
-I was definitely in it for the stories I heard while doing a manicure.

 Once we had our own place and a yard, I dove headfirst into volunteering with a local dog rescue.
 Over the course of two years we fostered, rehabilitated and rehomed 14 dogs.
-I then spent a year as a volunteer at The Crisis Nursery in Minneapolis caring for at-risk children.
+I then spent a year as a volunteer at The Crisis Nursery in Minneapolis, Minnesota, caring for at-risk children.

 P.S.
 Like the t-shirt?
 Me, too.
 You can get it here.
 It's for a great cause.